preprio/vuejs-sdk/README.md

 ## More info

 Want to know all available methods?
-Read more at [@preprio/nodejs-sdk](https://prepr.dev/docs/technologies/v1/introduction-node) or join our community on [Slack](https://slack.prepr.io).
+Read more at [@preprio/nodejs-sdk](https://prepr.dev/docs/technologies/v1/introduction-node) or join us on [Slack](https://slack.prepr.io).